How to delete or disable your Facebook account

 Deleting your account, on the other hand, kills it completely: You won’t be able to log back in to retrieve or view anything you’ve posted to Facebook, and if you want to use Facebook again, you’ll have to start from scratch.

 Facebook recommends that you download a copy of the data you’ve published to the site before you delete your account.
-Open the settings menu on Facebook while logged in to your account by clicking the gear icon at the upper left.
-Next, select Account Settings, and on the General Account Settings page, look for Download a copy of your Facebook data and click the link.
+Open the Settings menu on Facebook while logged in to your account by clicking the downward arrow icon.
+Next, select Settings, and on the General Account Settings page, look for Download a copy of your Facebook data and click the link.
 The service will then guide you through the process of downloading an archive of all your Facebook data.

 The company doesn’t make it immediately obvious as to how to delete your Facebook account, but to do so, log in to Facebook with your account, and then visit Facebook’s account deletion form to carry out the process.